Yin Chung-jung: Background and early career

+Wang further recalled that during policy meetings, Yin often spoke forcefully, frequently using English technical terms and critiquing other officials.
+Between Yin's remarks and Premier Chen Cheng's final decisions, Yen Chia-kan would usually clarify Yin's positions in a more accessible and practical manner for the other officials, with Chen approving Yan's explanations.

 Minister of Economic Affairs

 Yin Chung-jung, who was not a member of the Kuomintang, was nevertheless greatly appreciated by Vice President Chen Cheng for his abilities.
 Before Chen stepped down as Premier in June 1954, Yin was appointed Minister of Economic Affairs and Director of the Central Trust.

 As Yin had worked in private companies in Shanghai and had in-depth experience of markets, he actively promoted the idea of a "planned market economy" after taking office as Minister of Economy, planning and implementing import substitution and export-oriented policies, and reforming foreign exchange trade measures.
 Yin's reform of foreign exchange has been later known as Taiwan's "first round of economic liberalization".

 Under the belief in import substitution, he controlled the import of Japanese fabrics, and shifted to importing cotton as a substitute, which fostered the development of the domestic textile industry and enabled many well-known Taiwanese enterprises to gain a steady foothold from then on.
 In addition, under his authority over foreign exchange measures, he was the first government official to relax foreign exchange controls and encourage exports.
 This policy quickly promoted the growth of Taiwan's plastics and glass industries.
 He also asked private companies such as Taiwan Cement and Taiwan Pulp & Paper to run previously state-owned businesses in cement, paper, agriculture, forestry and mining industries in order to promote the market economy.